Zarkandar Battles to Aintree Prize

 “When you do it, they have the confidence in you that you are doing things for the right reason and when you win you are a hero but when you get beat you have questions to answer.
 Thankfully, it worked today.”

-With Zarkandar now halved in price by Paddy Power to 5/1 for next year’s Ladbrokes World Hurdle, Walsh said of the potential stayer: “It’s natural for a Triumph Hurdle winner to want to go further as they get older.
+With Zarkandar now halved in price by Coral to 5/1 for next year’s Ladbrokes World Hurdle, Walsh said of the potential stayer: “It’s natural for a Triumph Hurdle winner to want to go further as they get older.
 To get two miles and a furlong round that stiff track as a four-year-old means that they’re a type that would tend to want a trip.
 I have no doubt that he’ll stay.”

 Referring to conditions underfoot, the jockey added: “It’s Catch-22 when you’ve been riding on such heavy ground that when it dries up a bit you can think it’s a bit better than it is, but it’s riding good on the three I’ve ridden.
 The lads say it’s riding a bit dead and it probably is.”